Even before it was presented to the censors, IN THE REALM OF THE SENSES was already causing controversy.

 with an R-rating.
 It was awarded for sex, which was described as being:

-Publishing and Broadcasting Video released it on their Star Video label.
+Publishing and Broadcasting Video released the film twice on their Star Video label.

-Despite the cover claiming it to be uncut, it was actually censored, and dubbed into English.
+One was part of their 'World of Erotica' range.
+Despite the cover claiming it to be 'R uncut', it was actually censored, and dubbed into English.
 This version was actually quite graphic, including scenes of fellatio.
-However, the print is dark, which tends to obscure the more explicit scenes.
+However, the print is dark, which tends to obscure the more explicit moments.

 During the early 80s, there was no law that compelled distributors to have video tapes classified.
 For a period, the Censorship Board simply viewed the tapes and passed them as 'Special Condition', the definition of which was: